westbrookdaniel/website/src/blog/shadcn-and-v0.md

 ## The Ideal App Project

-Thanks to these 2 projects, I think NextJS is currently the best framework for most app like websites.
+Thanks to these 2 projects, I think NextJS (or any tool that can utilise them well) is currently the best framework for most app like websites.
-It is unmistakable that with a template like the [prisma turborepo starter](https://github.com/vercel/turbo/tree/main/examples/with-prisma) you can unthinkable MVP speeds by utilising v0 to build your initial views with shadcn/ui to power it all.
+It is unmistakable that with a template like the [prisma turborepo starter](https://github.com/vercel/turbo/tree/main/examples/with-prisma) you can build an MVP at extreme speeds by utilising v0 to build your initial views with shadcn/ui to power it all.
-Also, you can't not mention the ease of use of turborepo which unlike its sister project turbo pack is incredibly well looked after and I'd consider compelte for node based projects (I use it myself at my work at [GLX Digital](https://www.glxdigital.com/)).
+Also, it's hard not to point out turborepo, which is a fantastic streamlined monorepo tool, which I loved implementing and using at [GLX Digital](https://www.glxdigital.com/)).

 Unfortunately over the years of perfecting this stack, Vercel has neglected static sites.
-I still consider [Eleventy](https://www.11ty.dev/) as the best static site generator for it's simplicity and speed, but hopefully one day Vercel will consider reinvesting in the concept possibly to compete with projects like [Astro](https://astro.build/).
+I still consider [Eleventy](https://www.11ty.dev/) as the best static site generator for it's simplicity and speed, although I do have a soft spot for [Astro's](https://astro.build/) excellent implementation of islands.

-In the meantime, have fun making use NextJS with shadcn/ui and v0 to build fast!
+It really goes to show that providing a strong ecosystem for your product can make a strong impact on the core products perception.
+Maybe Vercel has been taking notes from frameworks like Ruby on Rails.